Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

 To further analyze the evolution of the resultant non-uniform internal structure of the outflows within our simulations, we explore velocity fluctuations in dust and gas here.
 It is important to note that there are multiple RDI modes present simultaneously within the simulation box, and while the short wavelength modes will have the shortest growth times \citep{hopkins:2017.acoustic.RDI}, the dynamics will be dominated by the large-scale modes, as well as non-linear effects and in-homogeneity in the wind (eg. different clumps/ filaments moving differently).

-Figures \ref{fig:sat_time} and \ref{fig:sat_space} show the evolution of the box averaged root mean squared (RMS) (x, y, z and 3D components) random velocity dispersion, $\sigma_v$, relative to the \Alf\ speed of the dust and gas relative to the wind acceleration time $\rm t_{acc}$, and the RMS $\sigma_{vz}$ relative to the mean velocity in the z-direction at a given height, as a function of height $z$ respectively.
-The plot shows the behavior for our $\rm N_H\sim 10^{24}cm^{-2}, \grainsizemax \sim 1 \micron$ run, however, we note that we observe the same behavior throughout our parameter space.
+Figures \ref{fig:sat_time} and \ref{fig:sat_space} show the evolution of gas and dust turbulent velocity components.
+Figure \ref{fig:sat_time} displays the normalized root mean squared (RMS) random velocity dispersion for $\hat{x}$, $\hat{y}$, $\hat{z}$, and 3D components over time.
+Figure \ref{fig:sat_space} illustrates the normalized RMS velocity dispersion in the $\hat{z}$ direction, $\rm \sigma_{vz}$, and mean outflow velocity, $\rm v_{z}$, as a function of height.
+The plot shows the behaviour for our $\rm N_H\sim 10^{24}cm^{-2}, \grainsizemax \sim 1 \micron$ run, however, we note that we observe the same behaviour throughout our parameter space.
 The dispersions grow exponentially fast (as expected if they are RDI-driven) at early stages and quickly saturate (within 0.1-0.2 $\rm t_{acc}$) for all runs within our parameter set.
-This suggests that in an AGN torii, such instabilities have already saturated within the time taken to launch a wind, and later structure formation is mostly driven by radiation-pressure accelerating the medium in addition to the turbulence within the flow.
+This suggests that in an AGN tori, such instabilities have already saturated within the time taken to launch a wind, and later structure formation is mostly driven by radiation-pressure accelerating the medium in addition to the turbulence within the flow.

-Further, at the non-linear stage of their evolution, the gas and dust both reach similar super-\Alf{ic} random velocities with the RMS dispersion dominated by the z-component.
-The x and y components are $\sim 1$ order of magnitude weaker due to the inherent geometry of the problem and the relatively weak Lorentz forces.
+Further, at the non-linear stage of their evolution, the gas and dust both reach similar super-\Alf{ic} random velocities with the RMS dispersion dominated by the $\hat{z}$-component.
+The $\hat{x}$ and $\hat{y}$ components are $\sim 1$ order of magnitude weaker due to the inherent geometry of the problem and the relatively weak Lorentz forces (i.e. $\rm v \sim v_z \gg v_A$).
+As the turbulence is super-\Alf{ic}, the magnetic field has a weak influence on the flow dynamics, resulting in isotropic turbulence in the $\hat{x}$ and $\hat{y}$ directions as the magnetic field does not introduce significant anisotropy.